olleharstedt/olleharstedt.github.io/_posts/2024-05-25-report-generating-domain-specific-language-php.markdown

 There are lots of DSLs out there, but I found nothing for PHP and report generation.

 There is one report DSL for Python that is not actively maintained anymore: https://github.com/kjosib/glowing-chainsaw

+## Notes

+The Forth-like is tempting, but I think the post-fix notation is just too confusing for any non-technical (and technical...) person to follow and reason about.

+_If_ I had access to a proper lexer/parser lib, I would consider a BASIC-format DSL, too. _And_ if BASIC had proper primitives for structured data...

+In all these cases, the lexer/parser code is kinda trivial.

 ---